jay4545/E-commerce_ChatBot/ecommerce-chatbot-readme.md

 5. **Run the chatbot**
    ```
-   python main.py  # Create this file to instantiate and run the EcommerceChatbot class
+   Bot_Dashboard.py  # Create this file to instantiate and run the EcommerceChatbot class
    ```

 ## 💬 Usage Examples